Peiliang/HistoML/Specification/Level1/Use_Cases/Population-based Prognosis Analysis/Readme.md

 #### How to Use

-In this use cases, HistoML representation files in "Representation" folder are pre-generated from the CCRCC Nuclei Grading Dataset, which can be downloaded from [here](https://dataset.chenli.group/home/ccrcc-grading).
+In this use cases, HistoML representations of ccRCC slides are in "Representation" folder.
+The original CCRCC Nuclei Grading Dataset can be downloaded from [here](https://dataset.chenli.group/home/ccrcc-grading).
 This dataset contains 1,000 512x512 images for CCRCC Nuclei Grading and Segmentation tasks.

 Run the use case: